cassi35/cassi35/README.md

 # 💫 About Me:
 👋Hello!
 I'm Cassiano Sobral, a full stack developer passionate about technology and innovation.
-With experience in JavaScript, Node.js, React, and Python, I enjoy building efficient and scalable solutions for the web.
+With experience in JavaScript,TypeScript, Node.js, React, and Python, I enjoy building efficient and scalable solutions for the web.
 <br>